The best virtual debit cards in Singapore for 2024

 Here’s a roundup of the fees you need to know about for these providers:

-• Revolut: 0 SGD - 19.99 SGD monthly account fees, no additional fee to get a virtual card, no foreign transaction fee and all accounts have some fee free currency conversion with fair usage fees of 0.5% after fee free allowance is exhausted
+Revolut: 0 SGD - 19.99 SGD monthly account fees, no additional fee to get a virtual card, no foreign transaction fee and all accounts have some weekday currency conversion with the Revolut rate with fair usage fees after fee free allowance is exhausted

 Are virtual debit cards safe to use?